Pensacola International Airport

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a small-hub primary commercial service facility.
 As per Federal Aviation Administration records, the airport had 771,917 passenger boardings (enplanements) in calendar year 2008, 694,786 enplanements in 2009, and 729,748 in 2010.
 In 2018, the airport served 1.9 million passengers.

-In 2023, the airport set an all-time record with 2,731,604 passengers served.

 History

 In 1935, a passenger terminal opened, and airline service began two years later.
 Atlantic and Gulf Airlines went out of business a few months later after failing to get an airmail contract.
 In 1938 National Airlines began flights to Mobile and Jacksonville.
 From 1940 to 1945, the airport was a U.S. Navy training facility; the Navy built a control tower and added a fourth runway.
 In 1947 Eastern Air Lines began service out of Pensacola, and in 1952 a modern terminal replaced the original one.
 The airport was then dedicated to L.C.
 Hagler, the former mayor of Pensacola.
 In 1968 Eastern began the first scheduled jet service from Pensacola.

 In 1978, after deregulation of the airline industry, several airlines began serving Pensacola, including Continental and Delta.
 In 1978 a National Airlines Boeing 727 crashed into Escambia Bay while on approach for landing, the first fatal airline accident in the area.
 In 1979 US Airways, then called USAir, arrived at Pensacola.
 In 1990 the current terminal was built and AirTran Airways began jet service in 2001.
 In 2005 United Express began service out of Pensacola.
 After stopping service to Pensacola in the 1990s, American Airlines (operating as American Eagle) began service again in Pensacola in 2004.
 Southwest Airlines initiated service to Pensacola in 2013 after purchasing Airtran Airways.
 Frontier Airlines initiated service at Pensacola in 2018.

 Pensacola mayor Ashton Hayward announced on November 9, 2011, that the airport would change its name from Pensacola Gulf Coast Regional Airport to Pensacola International Airport, effective immediately.

+In 2024, the airport set an all-time record with 3,030,411 passengers served.

+In 2026, the airport announced a program that would allow people with autism and other physical and intellectual disabilities to have an airport and aviation experience, even if they otherwise would not otherwise be able to fly.
+In collaboration with local Transportation Security Administration officers, the goal of the event was to create positive, memorable experiences.